 10. Tea Tree Acne Mask

-Tea tree is one of the best essential oils to use against acne thanks to its natural zit-fighting antibacterial properties.
+Tea tree is one of the best essential oils to use against acne, thanks to its natural zit-fighting antibacterial properties [source].
+The aloe soothes inflamed skin, while the tea tree attacks bacteria in the pores.

-Whip egg white in a small bowl, then add aloe and tea tree oil.
-Apply to face with fingertips or facial brush.
-Leave on for 10–15 minutes.
-The aloe soothes inflamed skin while the tea tree attacks bacteria in the pores.41
+Whip the egg white in a small bowl, then add aloe gel and tea tree oil.
+Apply the mixture to your face with your fingertips or a facial brush.
+Leave it on for 10–15 minutes.